HaiderSaleem/Ecommerece-App/README.md

 # Ecommerece-App
 Attached ScreenShot of apps
-Everything is getting created dynamically so it can adjust better with respect to screen size of every smartphone.
+Everything is getting created dynamically(card view) so it can adjust better with respect to screen size of every smartphone.

 Many changes for betterment need to be made.